A Closer Look at the Russell Paradox

 \subsubsection{Well-Founded Iterative Conception}

-Orthodox set theories such as Zermelo-Fraenkel\footnote{See \cite{Holmes 2001} for an argument that, since ZF allows sets to be constructed at an earlier level via quantification over sets constructed at a later level, the theory justified by the iterative conception is actually Zermelo Set Theory with \(Σ_{2}\) replacement.
-According to Professor Holmes, “this contain[s] an error, which \MyIndex{Kanamori} pointed out to me and which I know how to fix.”} satisfy the Axiom of Foundation and hence have no self-membered sets.
+Orthodox set theories such as Zermelo-Fraenkel\footnote{See \cite{Holmes 2017} for an argument that, since ZF allows sets to be constructed at an earlier level via quantification over sets constructed at a later level, the theory justified by the iterative conception is actually Zermelo Set Theory with \(Σ_{2}\) replacement.} satisfy the Axiom of Foundation and hence have no self-membered sets.
 Thus all sets are lowers, and there are no uppers.

-Comprehension’s implication of the existence of \MyIndex{Russell Set} then would amount to asserting the familiar \MyIndex{Mirimanoff} Paradox \cite{Mirimanoff 1917b} of the set of all well-founded sets.
-Having the conceived iteration not proceed even a single step beyond this set of all well-founded sets, would seem to flout the iterative nature of the basic intuition.
+Comprehension’s implication of the existence of \MyIndex{Russell Set} then would amount to asserting the familiar \MyIndex{Mirimanoff} Paradox \cite{Mirimanoff 1917} of the set of all well-founded sets.
+Having the conceived iteration not proceed even a single step beyond this set of all well-founded sets, would flout the iterative nature of the basic intuition.